xiix0/scam/README.md

-A gift of a flower will soon be made to you.
+People are beginning to notice you.
+Try dressing before you leave the house.